tibeggs/pzhur_clone/README.md

 - some functions end up being run multiple times while not project breaking it is not efficient
 - ~~When selecting map from pushinput x-axis lable does not get hidden~~ (fixed)
 - ~~Text on map only references States not MSA~~ (fixed)
+- Remove Metro/Non-Metro from map it has no valid selections
+- fix no msa option on map
+- more instructions on graphics
+- log button does not change the values of the colorscale end values
+- some invalid results we would expec ["Number of establishments", "Retail Trade" and "NY MSA"] may be api issue
+- reset to defaults option would be useful
 ## Contributers
 - Pavel Zhuravlev
 - Timothy Beggs